JesperLarsson/pyMTGDeckCheck/README.md

 2. Download python 3 from here (note that python 2 does not work as magicthegathering.io requires version 3 or greater): https://www.python.org/downloads
 3. Export your deck from MTGO / tappedout.net /etc. Choose a basic text file as the file format
 4. Run the script by drag-and-dropping your deck file on top of the script.
 A basic test deck file is included in the repository for you to test the script.
-It's also possible to run it from the commandline and give your filename as the first argument like so: <pre>"pyMTGDeckCheck.py test_deck.txt"</pre>
+It's also possible to run it from the commandline if you prefer.

 The program output should then look like this: